-If you have to call Mommy or spend 30-45 mins running up to the bank the clock will still be running.
+If you have to call Mommy or spend 30-45 mins running up to the bank - the clock will still be running.

 You want the crew to be respectful of your time, please be respectful of theirs.

 |9) Q: Does Midnight Hour Moving do flat rate moves?

-|A: No. We have been burned by to many customers and the "just one more thing".
+|A: No!
+We have been burned by to many customers and the "just one more thing".

-When a customer is paying by the hour and they want to keep saying "just one more box or just one more stop" they tend to be more mindful of the clock.
+When a customer is paying by the hour and they want to keep saying "just one more box, one more box, one more box" they tend

 |10) Q: Will I be hit with any hidden charges when my move is done?

-|A: NO, everything is disclosed during booking, everything is listed on this website, everything is listed on the contract and signed for prior to the move.
+Everything is listed on the contract and signed for prior to the move starting.

-It's always good to have the wifey book the move and be there during the move to eliminate any confusion.
+It's always good to have the wifey book and be there during the move to eliminate any confusion.